TMJCR/Security-System/README.md

 * The activity log is also an important part of the application in that every interaction in the security system is recorded in a log and stored in a mongo database.
 This updating activity log is displayed at the bottom of the React front-end.
 * In terms of the virtual equipment (cameras,sensors,doors etc.), the only thing that is stored on the database is the model number of each piece and its type.
 When the server boots up, it launches the security system; the equipment is fetched from the database, then each is instantiated with the type specific class, a confirmation that the equipment is running is added to the activity log and the system will then be 'live' waiting to respond to any requests that are sent to the server from the browser.

--What I learnt:
+## What I learnt:
 * The most interesting part of creating this project was to build a 'live' system that represents a real life security network.
 The nature of this objective leant itself well to taking an object-oriented approach where the security system and all its inherent parts are represented as objects.
 * In order to have a front-end and back-end working in sync involved working with cors to enable the two sides to communicate with each other.
 * Prior to building a front-end to interact with the system, I had been experimenting with hardware.
 I learnt how to use a breadboard and GPIO ports to wire up a Raspberry Pi and proximity sensor to initiate an event when the sensor is triggered.
 * I learnt how to combine Adobe Illustrator and the browser to create an interactive SVG.
 I also used the CSS property stroke-dashoffset to create an interesting animation to give the appearance that the security system is resetting itself once the correct password is typed in.

--What I would do differently if I were to do it again:
+## What I would do differently if I were to do it again:
 * Instead of using a traditional HTTP request/response it may have been advantageous to use WebSockets.
 The main benefit of this would be avoiding the HTTP request/response overhead for each event triggered in the browser, which would result in faster reaction time.
 * I still intend to implement the hardware components using a Raspberry Pi to run the applications as a real security system at home.
 * To create the SVG, I designed the layout in Adobe Illustrator and exported it as SVG code all contained in one file.
 To then wire up the React event listeners such as onClick and onHover I manually amended the SVG in several different parts.
 For my purpose, this was fine as it was for demonstration, however if the SVG ever needs to change or be re-used on a different floor plan, I would need a much more streamlined way of doing this.
 I could possibly break the SVG into components, at least for the interactive parts of the SVG and include a coordinate argument which would determine where it is located on screen.
 This would reduce quite a bit of code duplication and be much easier to amend if any changes are required.